openspending/community.openspending.org/blog/_posts/2012-07-27-budapest-institute.md

 * for creating English version of the website and providing more and deeper international analysis
 * to update the database with fresh data for 2012, to create the English version of the website, and to develop another version of the webpage that would be accessible for people with disabilities.

-## What could be done to help you out?
+## What could be done to make your work easier?

 Based on our experience implementing this project the BI is interested in organising and/or participating in workshops focusing on issues like: